amir1387aht/d20_smartwatch/README.md

 ## 🛠️ How to Build

-<br>Note that you need to follow steps carefully otherwise mcu will not flash.</br>
+<b>Note that you need to follow steps carefully otherwise mcu will not flash.</b>

 1. Connect the **GND**, **TX**, **RX** pins to a UART converter.
 2. Run `sdk/FR801xH-master/tools/FR8010H_Download_Tool.exe` and set your UART converter port and baudrate